Philip Hammial

 Philip Roby Hammial is an Australian poet, publisher, editor, artist and art curator.
-His achievements include thirty-five collections of poetry, thirty-four solo sculpture exhibitions, and, acting as the director/curator of The Australian Collection of Outsider Art, twenty-six exhibitions of Australian Outsider Art in five countries.
+His achievements include thirty-eight collections of poetry, thirty-four solo sculpture exhibitions, and, acting as the director/curator of The Australian Collection of Outsider Art, twenty-six exhibitions of Australian Outsider Art in five countries.

 Hammial's significance to Australian poetry has been recognised by the Australia Council, which awarded him a Senior Writer's Fellowship in 1996, an Established Writer's Fellowship in 2004 and the Nancy Keesing Studio at the Cité internationale des arts in Paris in 2009.

 Literary and artistic career

-Hammial has published thirty-six collections of poetry.
+Hammial has published thirty-eight collections of poetry.
 He is also the editor with Ulli Beier and Rudi Krausmann of the seminal "Outsider Art in Australia".
-As at August, 2020 he has had 438 poems published in 134 journals in 17 countries.
+As at August, 2020 he has had 444 poems published in 137 journals in 18 countries.
 His work has appeared in 36 poetry anthologies in seven countries.
 In 2006 he edited "25 poetes australiens", the first anthology of Australian poetry in the French language.
 The edition of 1000 sold out in Europe and Canada.
 As the director of The Australian Collection of Outsider Art, he has curated or helped to organise twenty-six exhibitions of Australian Outsider Art – in Australia, Germany, France, Belgium and the United States.
 The most recent exhibition – "Australian Outsiders" (23 artists) – spent two months at the Orange Regional Gallery, seven weeks at the Hazelhurst Regional Gallery and then went to the Halle St. Pierre in Paris for six months (September 2006 to February 2007) where it was very well received.
 Hammial himself is also an artist.
 He has had thirty-four solo exhibitions and his work has been included in over seventy group exhibitions, including two in Paris.
 His work can be found at the Rex-Livingston Gallery in Katoomba, NSW, Australia.
 In 1979 he succeeded Philip Roberts as editor of Island Press.